 What is a disability?

+A disability is a psychological, physical, or cognitive condition that substantially limits a major life activity.
 Examples of life activities are moving, communicating, seeing, hearing, thinking, sleeping, eating, etc. The disability can be temporary or permanent.

 Mission of Disability Services for Students

 The mission of the Disability Services for Students Office (DSS) is to create a barrier-free environment, to support and celebrate the uniqueness and individualism of students, and to challenge stereotypes and myths about disability.
 The mission of the DSS office is aligned with the mission of the college, fostering self-determination, lifelong learning and social contribution.
 The DSS office respects all people regardless of disability, economic status, gender, race, religion, political affiliation, ethnic background or sexual orientation.

 Download a list of accommodations the College has in place and for information on disabilities etiquette:

 Disability Services for Students (DSS), located in the Educational Support Programs and Services department in Stensland Hall, provides services, advocacy, and support to students with documented disabilities.

 DSS also provides assistance to the general campus community in responding appropriately to students with disabilities by providing reasonable accommodations based on disability documentation.

 What services are available to students with disabilities?

 - Note taking: DSS provides assistance to students who, because of their disability, are unable to take notes.